scalar-labs/helm-charts/docs/getting-started-scalardb-analytics-postgresql.md

    \q
    ```

-1. Exit from the client pod.
+1. Exit from the OLAP client pod.

    ```console
    exit
    ```

 ## Step 9.
 Delete all resources

 After completing the ScalarDB Analytics with PostgreSQL tests on the Kubernetes cluster, remove all resources.